 Fellow - National Academy of Sciences

-Sally Otto, (Botany) has been elected to the National Academy of Sciences (NAC), a 150-year-old society charged with providing independent, objective advice to American policy makers on matters related to science and technology.
+Sally Otto, (Botany) was elected a Fellow of the National Academy of Sciences (NAC), a 150-year-old society charged with providing independent, objective advice to American policy makers on matters related to science and technology.
 The NAC is a private, nonprofit honorific society of distinquished scholars engaged in scientific and engineering research.

 Fellow - John D. and Catherine T. MacArthur Foundation

-Sally Otto, (Botany) has been elected a Fellow of the John D. and Catherine T. MacArthur Foundation.
-The MacArthur Fellowships Program awards unrestricted fellowships to talented individuals who have shown extraordinary originality and dedication in their creative pursuits and a marked capacity for self-direction.
+Sally Otto, (Botany) was honoured with a prestigious MacArthur Fellowship in 2011 from the John D. and Catherine T. MacArthur Foundation.
+The program awards unrestricted fellowships to talented individuals who have shown extraordinary originality and dedication in their creative pursuits and a marked capacity for self-direction.
 Candidates are selected for their exceptional creativity, promise for important future advances based on a track record of significant accomplishment, and potential for the fellowship to facilitate subsequent creative work.

 Fellows - Alfred P. Sloan Foundation